Sheriff: Uncertain whether airport shooting was terror act

 Nation & World Sheriff: Uncertain whether airport shooting was terror act Originally published January 6, 2017 at 12:37 pm Share story The Associated Press FORT LAUDERDALE, Fla.
 (AP) — Sheriff: Uncertain whether airport shooting was terror act.
 The Associated Press Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryDetroit auto show: Google, Camry and the shadow of Trump
+Next StoryAP source: New York’s aging Indian Point nuclear plant, deemed too hazardous by governor, to close by 2021 Previous StoryDetroit auto show: Google, Camry and the shadow of Trump

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.